geldata/rfcs/text/1042-fastapi.rst

 Codegen
 =======

+* We're introducing a new tool: ``gel generate``.
+It will:

+  - simplify the implementation of code generators and improve the discoverability of them.

+  - be part of our CLI and will be written in Rust.
+It will delegate the actual code generation to separaate tools. ``gel generate X`` will try the following:

+    - check if ``gel-X`` is available in ``PATH``, if so - run it.

+    - check against the list of known generators, if found - run it.
+E.g. ``gel generate ts/querybuilder`` can attempt running ``npx @gel/ts-querybuilder``.

+  - will provide the necessary CLI connection arguments and will be resolving the instance to to generate code for.
+Once the instance is resolved, the tool can invoke the actual generator tool as a subprocess, passing the instance name/secrets via env vars.

+  - will have a ``--list`` flag to list all available known generators.

+* The ``.edgeql`` to ``.py`` code gen tools will be updated to to customize the generated code in several ways:

+  - add ``--model`` option to generate ORM-aware code.
+When passed (for example, ``--model=app.model``), the generated type for ``select User`` would be inherited from ``app.model.default.User.__variants__.Empty``.

+  - add ``--file-suffix`` option to customize the suffix of the generated file.
+E.g. ``gel generate --file-suffix=blocking --target=sync`` would cause ``foo.edgeql`` to be reflected into ``foo_blocking.py`` with synchronous raw client API inside.

+  - add ``--target=sync|async`` to generate code for sync and async clients respectively.

+  - there will be no defaults for any of these flags.
+When invoked manually the user will have to specify all of them.
+Integrations like ``fastapi dev`` would auto-configure the flags internally, tuned to the current project.

 * Gel's modules should be reflected into Python files inside ``app/models``.

 * We will be using a hard dependancy on **pydantic**.